Jerry Markbreit: Career

 Markbreit officiated the Holy Roller play, a game-winning play executed by the Oakland Raiders against the San Diego Chargers on September 10, 1978.
 With 10 seconds left in the game, Raiders quarterback Ken Stabler lost the ball, and it rolled forward towards the San Diego goal line.
 Raiders tight end Dave Casper batted and kicked the ball into the end zone, where he fell on it for the game-tying touchdown as time ran out.
-The Raiders won, 21-20.
+The Raiders won, 21–20.
 Markbreit ruled that Stabler fumbled the ball instead of intentionally throwing a forward pass, and the league backed up the call.
 A subsequent rule change permits only the fumbling player on offense to advance a fumble on fourth down or in the last two minutes of a half.
 Among NFL officials, it is still known as the "Markbreit rule."

 In November 1986, Markbreit was the referee at Soldier Field when the Green Bay Packers visited to play the Chicago Bears.
 He ejected Packers defensive end Charles Martin after he bodyslammed Jim McMahon shoulder-first into the AstroTurf.
 It was Markbreit's first ejection as an NFL official.
-Martin was suspended for two games by NFL commissioner Pete Rozelle, the longest suspension for an on-field incident at the time.
+Martin was suspended for two games by NFL commissioner Pete Rozelle, the longest suspension for an on-field incident at the time (the record is now 12 games, imposed upon then-Raiders linebacker Vontaze Burfict for repeated violent acts, including illegal hits on Colts players Jack Doyle and Nyheim Hines in the same game).
 Years later, Markbreit said that he felt Martin's hit was so far outside the bounds of the game that the only option was an ejection.
 His move set a precedent; any violent act that is not considered part of the game is grounds for ejection.
 The call was largely credited by the media and NFL executives in helping Markbreit land the assignment as the referee of Super Bowl XXI two months later.

 Markbreit refereed Super Bowl XVII.
 During the coin toss Markbreit became confused by the similar design of both sides of the coin: one side had two helmets and the other side showed two players holding helmets.
 Thus, he incorrectly thought "heads" had landed and had to have a brief conference with head linesman Dale Hamer before correcting his call to "tails".

+At Super Bowl XXVI, the Buffalo Bills' Brad Daluiso launched the opening kickoff before Markbreit blew his whistle and signaled the kick could be made.
+The kickoff was replayed without incident.

 Markbreit remained involved in the league, as he served as an instant replay official for two years following his retirement as an active official, and later worked as an associate supervisor and head trainer for NFL referees.

 His work outside of football has included advertising sales for Where Magazine, and many years as a trade and barter manager for 3M.